jlpteaching/ECS154B/syllabus/syllabus.rst

 If your question involves code you've written, or is about a personal issue, we will leave those private.

 10% of your grade is tied to participation, much of which will take place over piazza.
-The benchmark for good piazza participation is at least 10 questions asked, answered, or follow ups throughout the quater.
+The benchmark for good piazza participation is at least 10 questions asked, answered, or follow ups throughout the quarter.

 Regrade Requests
 ~~~~~~~~~~~~~~~~